TristanKolat/Calculator/README.md

 - **Simple Command-Line Interface**: For easy operation.

 ### Wrapper Facade
-The Stack class acts as a facade, providing a simplified interface (push, pop, top, is_empty, etc.) to the underlying Array class, which manages the actual storage of elements.
+The Stack class acts as a facade, providing a simplified interface (push, pop, top, peekPop, is_empty, etc.) to the underlying Array class, which manages the actual storage of elements.
 This encapsulation allows the Stack to expose only relevant stack operations and hide the complexity of array management.

 ### Templates
 In the InfixtoPostfix, Stack and Array classes, C++ templates are used to enable handling of various data types, ensuring both versatility and type safety.